 I believe Venice deserves 2 full days: during this time, you can visit the main Venice island and also take a tour to the small island of Burano, just in front.

-This time will be sufficient for you to get a sense for the city, take in some of the city’s main landmarks such as St Mark’s square and the Rialto bridge and also venture a little off the beaten track and lose the crowds.
+In two days, you can see some of the city’s main landmarks such as St Mark’s square, Doge’s palace and the Rialto bridge and also venture a little off the beaten track and lose the crowds.

 Italy day 3: Florence

-On day 3 you can catch a train and take the short trip to Florence (about 2 hours from Venice on the fast train).
+On day 3 you can catch the train to Florence (it is a short train ride: about 2 hours from Venice on the fast train). .

 Once you are settle into your accommodation in Firenze, you can spend the day simply walking around the city and taking in its beautiful streets and churches.
 Unlike other cities, Florence is compact in size and very easy to enjoy even with a short time available.

 Italy day 4: Florence – Cinque Terre – Florence

 Le Cinque Terre are one of the most photographed and iconic sites in the whole of Italy and with good reasons.

 The ‘terre’ (lit. earths or lands) are 5 small towns along the coast of Liguria connected by train but more importantly by scenic path offering stunning views over this peculiar part of the Italian coastline.

-However, if you only have 10 days in Italy and you want to maximize your time, some compromises are worth making and this is one of them.
+However, if you only have 10 days in Italy and you want to maximize your time, you can visit the Cinque Terre with a day tour from Florence.

 Italy Day 5: Florence to Rome